-Where no securitisation repository is registered in accordance with Article 10, the entity designated to fulfil the requirements set out in paragraph 1 of this Article shall make the information available by means of a website that:

-- (a) includes a well-functioning data quality control system; - (b) is subject to appropriate governance standards and to maintenance and operation of an adequate organisational structure that ensures the continuity and orderly functioning of the website; - (c) is subject to appropriate systems, controls and procedures that identify all relevant sources of operational risk; - (d) includes systems that ensure the protection and integrity of the information received and the prompt recording of the information; and - (e) makes it possible to keep record of the information for at least five years after the maturity date of the securitisation.

-- 102. Where no securitisation repository is registered in accordance with Article 10, the entity designated to fulfil the requirements set out in paragraph 1 of this Article shall make the information available by means of a website that: - (a) includes a well-functioning data quality control system; - (b) is subject to appropriate governance standards and to maintenance and operation of an adequate organisational structure that ensures the continuity and orderly functioning of the website; - (c) is subject to appropriate systems, controls and procedures that identify all relevant sources of operational risk; - (d) includes systems that ensure the protection and integrity of the information received and the prompt recording of the information; and - (e) makes it possible to keep record of the information for at least five years after the maturity date of the securitisation

-Section 8 General (15) and section 4.3 Disclosure Requirements

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+02 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.2 The entity designated in accordance with the first subparagraph shall make the information for a securitisation transaction available by means of a securitisation repository.
+Or The obligations referred to in the second and fourth subparagraphs shall not apply to securitisations where no prospectus has to be drawn up in compliance with Directive 2003/71/EC.
+Or Where no securitisation repository is registered in accordance with Article 10, the entity designated to fulfil the requirements set out in paragraph 1 of this Article shall make the information available by means of a website that: (a) includes a well-functioning data quality control system; (b) is subject to appropriate governance standards and to maintenance and operation of an adequate organisational structure that ensures the continuity and orderly functioning of the website; (c) is subject to appropriate systems, controls and procedures that identify all relevant sources of operational risk; (d) includes systems that ensure the protection and integrity of the information received and the prompt recording of the information; and (e) makes it possible to keep record of the information for at least five years after the maturity date of the securitisation.
+STS criteria 102.
+Where no securitisation repository is registered in accordance with Article 10, the entity designated to fulfil the requirements set out in paragraph 1 of this Article shall make the information available by means of a website that: (a) includes a well-functioning data quality control system; (b) is subject to appropriate governance standards and to maintenance and operation of an adequate organisational structure that ensures the continuity and orderly functioning of the website; (c) is subject to appropriate systems, controls and procedures that identify all relevant sources of operational risk; (d) includes systems that ensure the protection and integrity of the information received and the prompt recording of the information; and (e) makes it possible to keep record of the information for at least five years after the maturity date of the securitisation ľ Verified?
+Yes PCS Comment Section 8 General (16) and section 4.4 Disclosure Requirements EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines